Iron Deficiency and Hair Loss

 - Bleeding in the digestive tract, often due to ulcers and inflammation of the stomach ( gastritis ).
 This is the most common cause of iron loss in men.
-Both men and women over age 60 are at an increased risk of digestive
+Both men and women over age 60 are at an increased risk of digestive tract bleeding.

 - Pregnancy.
-Blood loss during and after birth may cause a woman to become iron-deficient, which may result in anemia or hair
+Blood loss during and after birth may cause a woman to become iron-deficient, which may result in anemia or hair loss.

 - Menstruation.
 Excessively heavy periods (menorrhagia) can cause iron deficiency in women, especially when combined with other factors, such as inadequate iron intake.

-Severe injuries that cause
+- Severe injuries that cause significant blood loss.

-Decreased ability to absorb iron.
+- Decreased ability to absorb iron.
 Medicines that

 reduce stomach acids may cause iron absorption problems.
 Conditions that may